How to Plan for Your Art Season

 - Can take it or leave it

-Now you are better equipped to analyze according to your seasonal needs: if the whole group is too costly to scan for your current finances, you’ll know what can make the cut immediately without having a great negative impact on your overall objective for the seasons to come.
+Now you are better equipped to analyze according to your seasonal needs: if the whole group is too costly to scan for your current finances, you’ll know what can make the cut immediately.
+This minimizes a great financial impact on your overall objective for the seasons to come.

 Believe it or not, the world of “on-demand” printing has made maintaining a large stock of your work a thing of the past.
 These days, we can create what you need in a very short period of time.
 So, you can get what you need, as you need it, for any given venue.
 Therefore, I’d much rather see you put your dollars into scanning now for digital storage, rather than stockpiling tons of prints that you may not even need.